Hold This While IP Productions

 CREATOR

-The story depicted in this short film is part of upcoming novel by Constance Nicole Jackson, The House on Union Street.
-Jackson has an extensive employment history in human services in industries such as higher education, financial services, corporate healthcare, and media management.
-She is a working writer, the recipient of grants and support from Hold This While IP Productions, a company that incubates and elevates women's stories, an active community volunteer, a trained online leader and a member of the Story Summit Writer's School and a full-scholarship recipient to their annual women's writers' conference, Her Spirit, in 2021 through a grant arranged by a private foundation.
-Additionally, Jackson has been selected to participate in The Field’s Fiscal Sponsorship for Social Justice Arts Practitioners Program, a subsidized fiscal sponsorship membership with special benefits for individual artists and art collectives or organizations who identify as members of a historically underrepresented or marginalized group and whose creative work puts into practice and furthers values of social justice, equity, and inclusion in their communities.
+The story depicted in this short film is part of upcoming novel by Constance Nicole Frierson, The House on Union Street.
+Frierson has an extensive employment history in human services in industries such as higher education, financial services, corporate healthcare, and media management.
+She is a working writer, the recipient of grants and support from Hold This While IP Productions, a company that incubates and elevates women's stories, an active community volunteer, a trained online leader and a full-scholarship recipient to the Story Summit Writer's School's annual women's writers' conference, Her Spirit, in 2021 through a grant arranged by a private foundation.
+Additionally, Frierson has been selected to participate in The Field’s Fiscal Sponsorship for Social Justice Arts Practitioners Program, a subsidized fiscal sponsorship membership with special benefits for individual artists and art collectives or organizations who identify as members of a historically underrepresented or marginalized group and whose creative work puts into practice and furthers values of social justice, equity, and inclusion in their communities.

 DIRECTOR